lisaschulzke/trackrails_ml/documentation.md

 <h3>step by step instruction</h3>
 1. download the software if you do not have it on your computer yet.
 <br />
-2. open the two code files with the software (1 wekinator projekt and 2 processing sketches)
+2. open the two files with the software (1 wekinator projekt (trackRails.wekproj) and 1 processing sketches (OSC_SamplePlayer.pde)).
 <br />
 3. open the html browser animation file TrackRailsFinal.html (the graphic input) and film it with the connected smartphone camera to train the algorithm
 <br />
 4. run the two sketches as well as the wekinator project. for the wekinator project it is important to set following settings:
 <br />
-&nbsp;&nbsp; - inputs: 100 (on a resolution of 10 x 10px)
+&nbsp;&nbsp; - inputs: 10800 (on a resolution of 60 x 60px)
 <br />
 &nbsp;&nbsp; - outputs: 1
 <br />